 The Division of Air Quality oversees West Virginia’s air pollution laws by monitoring and controlling the release of air pollutants from industrial and commercial facilities.
 With permanent monitoring sites located throughout West Virginia, the office samples for air pollutants.
 The data allow the office to mandate compliance when issuing, enforcing and finding/restricting permits.

-The Office of Administration provides technical assistance to program offices; ensures that the DEP adheres to statutory and policy directives regarding internal and personnel management; facilitates efficient use of available technology; oversees management of inventory, facilities, records, and vehicles, and develops and oversees various internal policies and procedures.
+The BTO provides financial, personnel, procurement, information technology, and property management services to all of DEP's program offices.
+BTO provides technical assistance to program offices and adheres to statutory and policy directives regarding internal financial, IT and personnel management.
+The office also facilitates efficient use of available technology; oversees management of inventory, facilities, records, and vehicles; and develops and oversee various internal policies and procedures.

 The Environmental Enforcement Office promotes compliance with the Solid Waste Management Act, the Water Pollution Control Act, and the Groundwater Protection Act.
 This is performed by providing assistance and/or enforcing conditions required of municipalities, solid waste facilities, manufacturing industry, and the general public in order to advance the lawful management of solid waste and wastewater.